smartdevicelink/sdl_server/documentation/docs/Policy Table/Device Data/index.md

 _// TODO: Input and timestamp need a better description and clarification._

 ### Application
-User consents can also be saved per application on a device under a property named after its application ID.
+User consent(s) can also be saved per application on a device under a property named after its Application ID.
 The value of this property is an object with the same [user consent record properties](#User-Consent-Record-Properties) as device above.

 ### Example
 An example of how the Device Data portion of a policy table might look.